salesforce-marketingcloud/LearningAppIos/README.md

 37. If you entered a password, enter that password again in the Verify field.

-38. If you entered a password, Click OK.
+38. If you entered a password, click OK.

 39. Use the production and development certificates (the .p12 files) created in the previous steps along with the passwords to add to your MobilePush app in the the *Create your apps in the App Center* step.